kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 Latency Correction

 :   Float value in seconds to use as a correction for audio latency in
-    the user\'s sound playback mechanism.
+    the user's sound playback mechanism.
 For example, if latency is quite bad on your soundcard and there is a delay of .5 seconds between when audio is passed to your soundcard and when the audio is actually realized from the DAC, the visual time pointer for blue may